Diving rebreather: Gas sources

 A rebreather must have a source of oxygen to replenish that which is consumed by the diver.
-Depending on the rebreather design variant, the oxygen source will either be pure or a breathing gas mixture which is almost always stored in a gas cylinder.
+Depending on the rebreather design variant, the oxygen source will either be pure oxygen or a breathing gas mixture, which is almost always stored in a gas cylinder.
 In a few cases oxygen is supplied as liquid oxygen or from a chemical reaction.

 Diluent gas

 Pure oxygen is not considered to be safe for recreational diving deeper than 6 meters, so closed circuit rebreathers for deeper use also have a cylinder of diluent gas.
 This diluent cylinder may be filled with compressed air or another diving gas mix such as nitrox, trimix, or heliox.
 The diluent reduces the percentage of oxygen breathed and increases the maximum operating depth of the rebreather.
 The diluent is not normally an oxygen-free gas, such as pure nitrogen or helium, and is breathable so it may be used in an emergency either to flush the loop with breathable gas of a known composition or as a bailout gas.
-Diluent gas is commonly referred to as diluent, dilutent, or just "dil" by divers.
+Diluent gas is commonly referred to as diluent, dilutant, or just "dil" by divers.
+Diluent gas composition also affects gas density, and thereby the work of breathing at depth.